SwingGuy1024/SidecarChallenge/README.md

 1. Actuator.
 A simple health check method is implemented.
 1. Logging.
 Lots of logging is done at the debug level.

-## 3. What doesn't work:

-Swagger docs don't work.
-I will be investigating why over the next day or two.
-I built it using an interface specified in the `OpenApi.yaml` file which defined the API.
-It worked when I first generated it, but it stopped working somewhere in the development process, and I haven't figured out why.
-I thought it was due to security, but I disabled security and it still didn't work.
-However, you can still see the swagger docs.
-The docs folder has a separate project that will generate the swagger documentation that the project was first generated from.
-(This is not a separate module of the main maven module.
-It's just a folder with an entirely separate maven project that's just the generated code.)

 -- Miguel Muñoz